-- 1. Unplug the oven or turn off power at the main power supply. - 2.
-Remove the LED lamp cover mounting screws.
+1. Unplug the oven or turn off power at the main power supply.

+2. Remove the halogen lamp cover mounting screws.

-- 3. Replace the LED Lamp board. - 4.
-Replace the LED Lamp cover and mounting screws. - 5.
-Turn the power back on at the main power supply. - It is recommended that the cooktop lamp be replaced by a qualified service technician.
+- 3. Replace the halogen lamp. - 4.
+Replace the halogen lamp cover and mounting screws - 5.
+Turn the power back on at the main power supply.